What does a book coach do?

 I listened and nodded as one of my writers groaned about the length of their to-do list.
 Nobody tells you this at the start, but a book is a HUGE project with a lot of considerations beyond just getting the words on the page.

 I cried when I read the part of one client’s chapter detailing the quiet, gentle, accompanied death of their much-loved dog.
 That was something.
-I don’t cry much, and I respect a book that brings me to my knees.
+I don’t cry much, and I respect a passage that brings me to my knees.

 That’s just a sampling of what I’m up to on a day-to-day basis.